SPaRC: A Spatial Pathfinding Reasoning Challenge: Experiments

-\paragraph{Alternative Prompt} We test if our results are affected by different formulations in our prompts, i.e., prompt engineering \cite{white2023prompt, wahle-etal-2024-prompt}.
+\paragraph{Alternative Prompt.} We test if our results are affected by different formulations in our prompts, i.e., prompt engineering \cite{white2023prompt, wahle-etal-2024-prompt}.
 Because paths previously failed due to violations of path rules, we adjusted the prompt to emphasize these rules more explicitly.
 This adjustment improved o4-mini’s accuracy from 15.8\% to 21.0\% and reduced path errors, with \textit{Rule Cell Crossing} decreasing from 51.2\% to 29.0\%, and \textit{Intersecting Line} dropping from 31.2\% to 21.2\%.
 However, at higher difficulty (level 5), there was no improvement, with o4-mini still only solving 1 out of 89 puzzles (more details in \Cref{fig:o4mini_prompt_comparison} in \Cref{ap:ablations}).
-Prompt engineering moderately increases performance at lower difficulty levels, but it does not have marked impacts at higher levels.
+Prompt engineering moderately increases performance at lower difficulty levels, but it does not have a marked impact at higher levels.
+In additional experiments, long-context reasoning-tuned models provided only modest gains (see \Cref{fig:prompting} in \Cref{app:prompt_repre}).
+Markdown-based grids also did not improve over the array format puzzle representation (see \Cref{fig:representation} in \Cref{app:prompt_repre}).
+These results suggest that low task performance is due to limited spatial reasoning skills rather than representation style or prompting.